 The Contributions and Construction(s) of Chinese Women in CMF Discourse

 The personal experiences of Chinese women during the war were integral to CMF efforts to raise consciousness about Japanese aggression in China.
 The committee worked with various Chinese women to stimulate strong enough bonds of “sisterhood” and sympathy across borders to pledge donations of money, food, or clothing.
 It gave Chinese women the opportunity to speak for themselves and to recount their experiences in graphic detail.
 Of particular importance, the committee provided a space for discussion of the mass rapes perpetrated by Japanese soldiers on Chinese women.
 Rape has been a feature of warfare for millennia, but it became more apparent in the public consciousness with the widespread sexual assault of French and Belgian women by German soldiers during World War I. However, contemporary propaganda discourses on the “Rape of Belgium”, as this event has become known, tended to conflate the violated female body with the nation, minimizing the personal trauma of women who had been the target of these attacks as a result.
 The CMF, however, blended its socialist feminism and internationalism to highlight the real impact of sexual trauma during wartime on its female victims and their children in its humanitarian propaganda.

+(FIGURE 1)

 The Nanjing Massacre in late 1937 was the subject of a speech given by a Chinese Sociology student, Loh Tsei, at the CMF’s Marseille Congress in 1938.
 She had gained a reputation as “China’s Joan of Arc” in the American press for her role in the Chinese student movement and was particularly well-known for her contribution to the demonstration against Japanese imperialism that took place on 16 December 1935 in Beijing, during which she opened a gate to allow between 2,500 and 8,000 students to join the protest.
 Arrested and “beaten with gun butts”, she became a leader in the Chinese student movement after her release and was sent to Europe and the United States to advocate for support.